 Actions in this Plan come from BART initiatives that are either proposed or underway, as well as best practices from other transit agencies.
-An internal peer review of actions reflects the professional input of relevant groups.
+Many departments and stakeholders were consulted to establish Actions that are realistic and align to BART's Goals (refer back to Strategic Plan Framework) and Sustainability Policy.